 And if the great republic across the sea wants to be great again, truly great, it must stop worshipping its villains and start protecting its children.
 Until then, from this wet little nation, I offer you a warning carved in coal and rain: A country that excuses predators is a country already half‑buried.

-So dig now, while the coal still remembers heat because rot, left alone, becomes the weather of a dying land.
+So dig now, while the coal still remembers heat because rot, left alone, will become the weather of a dying land.

 .